suyinwb/Pewlett-Hackard-Analysis/README.md

 The same manager asking for a list of retiring employees has asked for a list of employees in both the Sales and Development departments because, together, both managers want to try a new mentoring program for employees getting ready to retire.
 Instead of having a large chunk of their workforce retiring, they want to introduce a mentoring program: experienced and successful employees stepping back into a part-time role instead of retiring completely.
 Their new role in the company would be as a mentor to the newly hired folks.
 Before they can present their idea to the CEO, they'd like to have an idea of how many people between the departments they would need to pitch their idea to.

-## Overview of Project
-### Purpose

-Determine the number of retiring employees per title, and identify employees who are eligible to participate in a mentorship program.
-Then, I will write a report that summarizes my analysis and helps prepare Bobby’s manager for the “silver tsunami” as many current employees reach retirement age.

 ## Analysis And Challenges

 ## Methodology: Analytics Paradigm

 #### 1. Decomposing the Ask
+Determine the number of retiring employees per title, and identify employees who are eligible to participate in a mentorship program.
+Then, I will write a report that summarizes my analysis and helps prepare Bobby’s manager for the “silver tsunami” as many current employees reach retirement age.

 #### 2. Identify the Datasource